Meatpacker JBS says it paid equivalent of $11 mln in ransomware attack | Technology

 Third parties are carrying out forensic investigations and no final determinations have been made, JBS said.
 Preliminary probe results show no company, customer or employee data was compromised in the attack, it said.
 A Russia-linked hacking group is behind the cyberattack against JBS, a source familiar with the matter said last week.
 The Russia-linked cyber gang goes by the name REvil and Sodinokibi, the source said.

-The Wall Street journal reported on Wednesday that the JBS ransom payment was made in bitcoin.
+A JBS spokesperson said the ransom payment was made in bitcoin.
 The Justice Department on Monday recovered some $2.3 million in cryptocurrency ransom paid by Colonial Pipeline Co, cracking down on hackers who launched the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)